githubgphl/gphl-abstract-beamline/README.md

-For a strategy to achieve optimality, it needs to rely on complex sequences of measurements dictated by scientific criteria and imperatives; while in order to achieve "executability" it must be translatable to a sequence of instrumental actions available from the BCS.
+For a strategy to achieve optimality, it needs to rely on complex sequences of measurements dictated by scientific criteria and imperatives; while in order to achieve "executability" it must be translatable into a sequence of instrumental actions available from the BCS.

 A common vocabulary is therefore required for the instructions in